stephtowch/stephtowch.github.io/content/post/2025-04-P2/index.md

   preview_only: true
 reading_time: 3
 description: "How an unexpected interest in psychology turned into a research journey—from short courses to a PhD focused on behavioural addiction."
 ---

+title: It Was Never the Plan—But Here I Am, Doing a PhD
+---

 **Thinking about doing a PhD in psychology but unsure if it’s for you?**